humanmade/altis-local-server/docs/troubleshooting.md

 ![Docker Advanced Settings](./assets/docker-gui-advanced.png)

-## ElasticSearch service fails to start
+## Elasticsearch service fails to start

-ElasticSearch requires more memory on certain operating systems such as Ubuntu or when using Continuous Integration services.
+Elasticsearch requires more memory on certain operating systems such as Ubuntu or when using Continuous Integration services.
 If
-ElasticSearch does not have enough memory it can cause other services to stop working.
-The Local Server supports an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.
+Elasticsearch does not have enough memory it can cause other services to stop working.
+The Local Server supports an environment variable which can change the default memory limit for Elasticsearch called `ES_MEM_LIMIT`.

 You can set the `ES_MEM_LIMIT` variable in 2 ways:

 - Set it globally e.g. `export ES_MEM_LIMIT=2g`
 - Set it for the local server process only: `ES_MEM_LIMIT=2g composer server start`

 Another problem can be related to the Docker Virtual Machine settings.
-In Linux environments the ElasticSearch container is in production mode and requires the setting `vm.max_map_count` to be increased.
+In Linux environments the Elasticsearch container is in production mode and requires the setting `vm.max_map_count` to be increased.
 To do this edit the file `/etc/sysctl.conf` and add the following line: